Johann Weyer

-Johann Weyer or Johannes Wier (Ioannes Wierus or Piscinarius; 1515 – 24 February 1588) was a Dutch physician, occultist and demonologist, disciple and follower of Heinrich Cornelius Agrippa.

-He was among the first to publish against the persecution of witches.
+Johannes Wier (Ioannes Wierus or Piscinarius; 1515 – 24 February 1588) was a Dutch physician who was among the first to publish a thorough treatise against the trials and persecution of people accused of witchcraft.
 His most influential work is De Praestigiis Daemonum et Incantationibus ac Venificiis ('On the Illusions of the Demons and on Spells and Poisons'; 1563).

 Biography

 Weyer was born in Grave, a small town in the Duchy of Brabant in the Habsburg Netherlands.
-He attended the Latin schools in 's-Hertogenbosch and Leuven and when he was about 14 years of age, he became a live-in student of Agrippa, in Antwerp.
-Agrippa had to leave Antwerp in 1532 and he and Weyer settled in Bonn, under the protection of prince-bishop Hermann von Wied.
-(Agrippa completed a work on demons in 1533 and perished two years later while on a trip to France).
+He attended the Latin schools in 's-Hertogenbosch and Leuven and when he was about 14 years of age, he became a live-in student of Heinrich Cornelius Agrippa, in Antwerp.
+Agrippa had to leave Antwerp in 1532 and he and Weyer settled in Bonn, under the protection of prince-bishop Hermann von Wied (Agrippa completed a work on demons in 1533 and perished two years later while on a trip to France).
 From 1534, Weyer studied medicine in Paris and later in Orléans, but it appears unlikely that he obtained the title of Doctor through these studies.

 Eventually, he practiced as a physician in his native Grave.
 Weyer was appointed city physician of Arnhem in 1545.
 In this capacity, he was asked for advice on witchcraft in a 1548 court case involving a fortune teller.
 In spite of a subsidy from emperor Charles V, the town of Arnhem was no longer able to pay Weyer's salary.
 Weyer moved to Cleves in 1550, where he became court doctor to duke William the Rich, through mediation by humanist Konrad Heresbach.
-Weyer published his major works on demons, magic, and witchcraft, in which he applied a skeptical medical view to reported wonders and supposed examples of magic or witchcraft.
+Weyer published his major works on witchcraft in which he applied a skeptical medical view to reported wonders and supposed examples of witchcraft.
 He retired from his post in 1578 and was succeeded by his son, Galenus Wier (1547-1619).
 After retirement he completed a medical work on a subject unrelated to witchcraft.
 He died on 24 February 1588 at the age of 73 in Tecklenburg, while visiting an individual who had fallen ill.
 He was buried in the local churchyard, which no longer exists.